1r0n3d3v3l0per/headers-security-advanced-hsts-wp/headers-security-advanced-hsts-wp/readme.txt

 This plugin is updated periodically, our limited support is free, we are available for your feedback (bugs, compatibility issues or recommendations for next updates).
 We are usually fast :-D.

 == Frequently Asked Questions ==

+= What will Report URI monitor for me? =

+Report URI will monitor content security policy (CSP) violations and provide detailed reports on detected violations.

+= What will Datadog monitor for me? =

+Datadog will monitor content security policy (CSP) violations and other security and performance metrics of your site.

+= Where can I find my Datadog API Key? =

+You can find your Datadog API Key in the "API Keys" section under "Integrations" in the Datadog control panel.
+Once the plug-in is activated it performs a test (before and after): <a href="https://www.datadoghq.com/blog/content-security-policy-reporting-with-datadog/#csp-reporting-with-datadog" target="_blank">Manage CSP reporting with Datadog</a>

+= What will Sentry monitor for me? =

+Sentry will monitor and log content security policy (CSP) violations and other JavaScript exceptions that occur on your site.

+= How can I configure Sentry integration with the plugin? =

+1. Log in to your Sentry dashboard.
+2. Click on the "Projects" menu item.
+3. Select the project you have created.
+4. Click on the gear icon to open project settings.
+5. In the project settings, go to the "SDK SETUP" section.
+6. Click on "Security Headers".
+7. Copy the automatically generated "REPORT URI" URL and paste it into the "CSP Report URI" field in the plugin settings.
+Example Sentry Report URI (e.g., `https://<your_org>.sentry.io/api/<project_id>/security/?sentry_key=<key>`).
+8. The plugin will initialize Sentry and send CSP reports to Sentry.

+<a href="https://docs.sentry.io/security-legal-pii/security/security-policy-reporting/" target="_blank">Manage CSP reporting with Sentry</a>

+= How can I configure URIports integration with the plugin? =

+1. Log in to your Sentry dashboard.
+2. Click on the "User Icon" at the top right of your screen.
+3. Click "Settings".
+4. Add the domains you want to monitor to the "Monitored Domains" section on the settings page.
+5. Click on "Security Headers".
+6. Copy the automatically generated "URIports" URL and paste it into the "CSP Report URI" field in the plugin settings.
+Example URIports Report URI (e.g., `https://account-subdomain.uriports.com/reports`).
+7. The plugin will initialize URIports and send CSP reports to URIports.

+<a href="https://www.uriports.com/getting-started-with-website-monitoring" target="_blank">Manage CSP reporting with URIports</a>

+= Why did you choose to integrate with Sentry, URIports, Datadog, and Report URI? =

+I chose Sentry, URIports, Datadog, and Report URI for integration with this plugin because they are highly reputable and functional platforms in the field of security monitoring.
+Here's a brief overview of each:

+**Sentry**

+Sentry is a well-known platform for monitoring and tracking errors and exceptions in applications.
+It provides comprehensive tools for logging and analyzing JavaScript errors, making it an excellent choice for monitoring Content Security Policy (CSP) violations.
+By integrating with Sentry, users can benefit from detailed error reports and proactive issue resolution.

+**Datadog**

+Datadog is a powerful platform for monitoring infrastructure, applications, and logs.
+It offers extensive capabilities for tracking security and performance metrics, including CSP violations.
+The integration with Datadog allows users to gain insights into the health and security of their websites, providing real-time monitoring and alerting features that are essential for maintaining a secure and performant environment.

+**Report URI**

+Report URI is a dedicated service for collecting and analyzing security violation reports, including CSP, HPKP, and other security headers.
+It is designed specifically to handle large volumes of security reports and provide detailed analytics and visualizations.
+By using Report URI, users can easily monitor and analyze CSP violations, helping them to quickly identify and mitigate potential security threats.

+Each of these platforms offers unique strengths and capabilities, making them ideal choices for comprehensive security monitoring and reporting.
+By integrating with these well-established services, we aim to provide users with reliable and effective tools to enhance the security of their WordPress websites.

+**URIports**

+URIports is a well-known platform for monitoring and tracking errors and exceptions in applications.
+It provides comprehensive tools for logging and analyzing JavaScript errors, making it an excellent choice for monitoring Content Security Policy (CSP) violations.
+By integrating with URIports, users can benefit from detailed error reports and proactive issue resolution.

+= Can I view CSP reports directly in Sentry? =

+Yes, all CSP reports will be sent to Sentry, where you can view and analyze them in the Sentry control panel.

 = How do you get an A+ grade? =